jspinak/brobot/docs/docs/01-getting-started/ai-brobot-project-creation.md

 - [ ] Images organized in folders by state name
 - [ ] application.properties configured with brobot settings
 - [ ] Spring Boot main class scans both project and brobot packages
-- [ ] Tests extend BrobotTestBase for mock mode
-- [ ] ActionHistory configured for mock patterns in tests
+- [ ] **ActionHistory configured in StateImage.Builder for ALL patterns that need to be found in mock mode**
 - [ ] NO Thread.sleep() anywhere in code
 - [ ] NO direct SikuliX calls
 - [ ] NO java.awt.Robot usage
-- [ ] Navigation.goToState() used for all state transitions
+- [ ] Navigation.openState() used for all state transitions
 - [ ] Pauses configured via ActionConfig options, not action.pause()

 ## IMPORTANT REMINDERS

 1. **Brobot wraps SikuliX** - Never call SikuliX methods directly
-2. **Mock mode requires ActionHistory** - Patterns won't be found without it
+2. **Mock mode REQUIRES ActionHistory** - Patterns will NEVER be found without it!
+Use withActionHistory() in StateImage.Builder
 3. **@State includes @Component** - Don't add @Component to State classes
 4. **@TransitionSet includes @Component** - Don't add @Component to TransitionSet classes
 5. **Navigation handles pathing** - It finds the route and executes transitions automatically
 6. **State suffix is removed** - MenuState becomes "Menu" in navigation
 7. **Pauses are in ActionConfig** - Use setPauseBeforeBegin/setPauseAfterEnd
-8. **Tests need BrobotTestBase** - Extends this for proper mock mode setup
-9. **One TransitionSet per state** - All transitions for a state in one class
+8. **One TransitionSet per state** - All transitions for a state in one class
-10. **OutgoingTransition + IncomingTransition** - OutgoingTransitions navigate FROM the state, IncomingTransition verifies arrival
+9. **OutgoingTransition + IncomingTransition** - OutgoingTransitions navigate FROM the state, IncomingTransition verifies arrival

 ---